cityofaustin/ags-service-publisher/README.md

 ## Requirements

 - Windows 7+
 - ArcGIS Desktop 10.3+
 - Python 2.7+
 - [pip][2]
-  - Various Python libraries (will be installed by pip as described in the Setup Instructions):
+- Various Python libraries (will be installed by pip as described in the [Installation](#installation) section):
     - [PyYAML][3] 3.12
     - [requests][4] 2.13

-## Setup instructions
+## Installation

 1. Clone this repository to a local directory
 2. Open a Windows command prompt in the local directory
 3. Type `pip install -e .`

+## Configuration

-  4. Create a folder named `config` in the local directory
+1. Create a folder named `config` in the local directory, or, alternatively, set the `AGS_SERVICE_PUBLISHER_CONFIG_DIR` environment variable to a directory of your choosing, as described in the [Tips](#tips) section.
-  5. Create a file named [`userconfig.yml`](#userconfigyml) in the `config` folder, and populate it with a top-level `environments` key containing one key for each of your environments, e.g. `dev`, `test`, and `prod`.
+2. Create a file named [`userconfig.yml`](#userconfigyml) in the aforementioned configuration folder, and populate it with a top-level `environments` key containing one key for each of your environments, e.g. `dev`, `test`, and `prod`.

     Within each environment, specify the following keys:
     - `ags_instances`: contains a mapping of ArcGIS Server instance names, each having the following properties:
         - `url`: Base URL (scheme and hostname) of your ArcGIS Server instance
         - `ags_connection`: Path to an `.ags` connection file for each instance.
         - `token` (optional): [ArcGIS Admin REST API token][5] (see the ["Generate tokens"](#generate-tokens) section below for more details)
     - `sde_connnections_dir` (optional): path to a directory containing any SDE connection files you want to [import](#import-sde-connection-files) to each of the instances in that environment
-  6. Create additional configuration files for each service folder you want to publish.
+3. Create additional configuration files for each service folder you want to publish.
 Configuration files must have a `.yml` extension.
-     - Create a top-level `service_folder` key with the name of the service folder as its value.
+    1. Create a top-level `service_folder` key with the name of the service folder as its value.
-     - Create a top-level `services` key with a list of service names to publish, with each service name preceded by a hyphen (`-`) and a space.
+    2. Create a top-level `services` key with a list of service names to publish, with each service name preceded by a hyphen (`-`) and a space.
-     - Create a top-level `environments` key containing one key for each of your environments, e.g. `dev`, `test`, and `prod`.
+    3. Create a top-level `environments` key containing one key for each of your environments, e.g. `dev`, `test`, and `prod`.

-       Within each environment, specify the following keys:
+    4. Within each environment, specify the following keys:
-       - `ags_instances`: List of ArcGIS Server instances to publish to.
+        - `ags_instances`: List of ArcGIS Server instances (as defined in [`userconfig.yml`](#userconfigyml)) to publish to.
         - `data_source_mappings` (optional): Mappings of source data paths to destination data paths (e.g. development environment SDE connection files to test environment SDE connection files)
             - Supported by `MapServer` services, but not `GeocodeServer` services.
         - `source_dir`: Directory containing the source files (MXDs, locator files, etc.) to publish.
         - `staging_dir` (optional): Directory containing staging files to copy into `source_dir` prior to mapping data sources and publishing.
             - Can also be a list of multiple staging directories.
 Each service may only have one corresponding staging file among all of the staging directories.
 Duplicates will result in a validation error.
+    5. (Optional) Set service properties.

-     - You can set service properties (e.g. isolation level, number of instances per container, cache directory, etc.).
+        Service properties are settings that change how a service is defined in the [Service Draft (`.sddraft`)][6] file prior to being published to ArcGIS Server.
+Examples of service properties include isolation level, number of instances per container, cache directory, etc.

-       - To specify service properties, create key/value pairs for the properties to set and the values to set them to.
+        To specify service properties, create key/value pairs for the properties to set and the values to set them to.

-         Keys are matched to service property names case-insensitively, and any underscores are stripped so that you can use `snake_case` to specify them; for example `instances_per_container` will match the `InstancesPerContainer` property.
+        **Tip:** Keys are matched to service property names case-insensitively, and any underscores are stripped so that you can use `snake_case` to specify them; for example `instances_per_container` will match the `InstancesPerContainer` property.

-         - Additionally, the following "special" service properties are recognized:
+        Additionally, the following "special" service properties are recognized:

         - `service_type`: The type of service to publish.
 Defaults to `MapServer`.
 Currently the only supported types are below:
             - `MapServer`
             - `GeocodeServer`
         - `replace_service`: If set to `True`, specifies that any existing service is to be replaced.
 This can be useful to enable if you find duplicate services with a timestamp suffix are being created on the server.
         - `rebuild_locators`: Whether to rebuild locators before publishing them (only applies to `GeocodeServer` services).
-            - `tile_scheme_file`: Path to a tile scheme file in XML format as created by the [Generate Map Server Cache Tiling Scheme][6] geoprocessing tool.
+        - `tile_scheme_file`: Path to a tile scheme file in XML format as created by the [Generate Map Server Cache Tiling Scheme][7] geoprocessing tool.
 Used for specifying the tile scheme of cached map services.
         - `cache_tile_format`: Format for cached tile images, may be one of the following: `PNG`, `PNG8`, `PNG24`, `PNG32`, `JPEG`, `MIXED`, `LERC`
         - `compression_quality`: Compression quality for cached tile images, may be a number from `0` to `100`
         - `keep_existing_cache`: Specifies that any existing cache is to be preserved, rather than overwritten.
         - `feature_access`: A set of key/value pairs specifying the following feature service-related properties:
             - `enabled`: Whether to enable feature access
             - `capabilities`: A list of capabilities to enable on the feature service.
 Can be one or more of the
             following:
             - `query`
             - `create`
             - `update`
             - `delete`
             - `uploads`
             - `editing`

-       - Service properties may be set at either at the service folder level or at the service level:
+        Service properties may be set at either at the service folder level or at the service level:

         - Service folder level:
             - Create a top-level `default_service_properties` key and then specify the service properties as above.
         - Service level:
             - Within the top-level `services` key, for each service you want to set properties for, end the service name with a colon (`:`) to denote that it is a mapping object, and then specify the service properties as above.

                 Ensure you indent the service properties by exactly 4 spaces relative to the hyphen (`-`) before the service name.

         **Note:** If both service folder level and service level properties are specified, service level properties override service folder level properties when there is a conflict.

     - See the [example configuration files](#example-configuration-files) section below for more details.

-## Example configuration files
+### Example configuration files

-###`CouncilDistrictMap.yml`:
+####`CouncilDistrictMap.yml`:

 ``` yml
 service_folder: CouncilDistrictMap